Conveyancing

 Q4: Can I sell my house without a conveyancer?

-In Australia, a conveyancer is also referred to as a settlement agent.
-Many people choose to hire a settlement agent (or conveyancer) to make sure all legal requirements are met during the process.
+Yes!
+In Australia, a conveyancer is also called a settlement agent.
+They ensure all legal aspects are covered during the transaction.

-Q7: Who pays the conveyancer when buying a house?
+Q6: Who pays for the conveyancer when buying a house?

-Q8: What are the common conveyancing issues and how to avoid them?
+Q7: What are common conveyancing issues and how can I avoid them?

 Leave a Comment